kahkashank/kahkashank.github.io/index.md

 ### Education ###

+- Master of Arts (MA) degree in English Literature, University of Lucknow
+- Fundamental Certification Program in Technical Writing, The Writers Block
-- Certification in IBM Design Thinking Practitioner program from IBM.
+- Certification in IBM Design Thinking Practitioner program, IBM
-- Fundamental Certification Program in Technical Writing from The Writers Block.
+- Certification in Writing in the Sciences, Stanford Online
-- Master of Arts (MA) degree in English Literature from Lucknow University.